-Links allow the users to know more on demand.
+Links allow users to know more on-demand.
 Create links on what could bring value: companies, projects, sites, blogs, certificates, etc. (I created a “certificates” folder in Google Drive and made it public).
 Use actual links if you want to keep them after someone prints the resume; use textual links for the rest.

 - Align elements to (an imaginary) grid

-- Consider bold to highlight main technologies, responsibilities, training, etc.
+- Consider bold to highlight the main technologies, responsibilities, training, etc.